 For financial advisors or financial planners, it is really important to know the differences among personality types, what their clients really value and other factors that once were ignored by planners—but should no longer be ignored due to the importance that the factors have on the long-term success of consumers.
 In short, you as a financial planner (or consumer if you are doing your own financial planning) must probe deeper and really determine the goals that your client values and you must do so with a spirit of excellence—to be the most effective.

 It is true that financial literacy needs to begin in grade school and continue throughout high school and college, however spending more time educating consumers about fundamental financial tools such as balancing their checkbook, thinking about their own income statement, determining what percentage of their income goes to savings, spending, bills, charity, etcetera—in of itself is somewhat outdated.

-Many consumers had that knowledge prior to the real estate and financial market downturns that occurred in 2007 and 2008—yet they failed to apply that knowledge in a manner that benefited them and their family the most due to urging by so called professionals (attorneys, realtors, loan officers etc.) to do otherwise.
+Many consumers had that knowledge prior to the real estate and financial market downturns that occurred in 2007 and 2008—yet they failed to apply that knowledge and use their literacy skills in a manner that benefited them and their family the most.

 In the mortgage industry in particular—many consumers knew that they were purchasing too much house or obtaining the wrong loan but they were caught up into what everyone else was doing—in large part based on the suggestions of those who did not have their best interests in mind.